CalthorpeAnalytics/urbanfootprint/README-developers-windows.md

 mode which is suitable for test-driving the application, but not for doing active software development.
 We recommend you start with this approach.

-After you have run `vagrant ssh` and have a command prompt in the Linux VM, run the following commands on the **guest** Linux VM:
+After you have run `vagrant ssh` and have a command prompt inside the **guest** VM that includes `/srv/calthorpe/urbanfootprint` run the following commands:

     ./quickstart.sh